isomerpages/nyp-sirs/_services/1a-career-services.md

 <a href="/services/career-services/professional-conversion-programme" style="background-color:#06225e; border:white; color:white; padding: 10px 10px; text-align:center; display:inline-block; margin: 4px 2px; cursor:pointer;text-decoration:none;" target="_blank">Find Out More</a>

-<b>SkillsFuture Work-Study Programmes</b>
+<b>SkillsFuture Work-Study Programme</b>
-<p>SkillsFuture Work-Study Programme gives fresh graduates from polytechnics and the Institute of Technical Education (ITE) a head-start in careers related to their discipline of study.
-It provides them with more opportunities after graduation, to build on the skills and knowledge they acquired in school, and better supports their transition into the workforce.</p>
+<p>The SkillsFuture Work-Study Programme gives fresh graduates from polytechnics and the Institute of Technical Education (ITE) a head-start in careers related to their discipline of study.
+It provides them with more opportunities, after graduation, to build on the skills and knowledge they have acquired in school, and better supports their transition into the workforce.</p>

 <a href="/services/career-services/skillsfuture-work-study-programmes" style="background-color:#06225e; border:white; color:white; padding: 10px 10px; text-align:center; display:inline-block; margin: 4px 2px; cursor:pointer;text-decoration:none;" target="_blank">Find Out More</a>